 Stage 7: Focus on the present

 Everyday, she reminded herself of the kind of person she wanted to be.
 She affirmed that she was fundamentally still a good person.
 She focused on the life she wanted – a life of peace and joy, of helping other people and making the world a better place.
-She kept this vision of the new “ME” topmost in her mind as often as she could.
+And she kept this vision of the new “ME” topmost in her mind as often as she could.

 Stage 8: Keep working at it